 - Heat a heavy bottom pan, add spices mentioned under “To temper”.
 Let them crackle.

 - Add the onion mint paste to the pan and fry for about 2 to 3 minutes

 - Add tomatoes, turmeric and salt.
 Cook or fry till the tomatoes turn soft.
 If needed you can cover the pot and make the tomatoes soft.

-- Add chicken or mutton and fry for 3 to 4 minutes.
+- Add chicken or mutton and fry on a low heat for 3 to 4 minutes.

 - Add powdered masala and red chili powder and fry till it becomes fragrant

 - Pour curd and mix.
-Cook until the meat turns tender, if mutton you can pressure cook for one whistle till it turns tender and soft.
+Cook until the meat turns tender, if mutton you can pressure cook for 1 to 2 whistles till it turns tender and soft.
 Cook till the oil begins to separate and the gravy thickens.

 - Pour 3 ¼ cups water and add salt